-A. Describe the direct target group of the planned intervention, including their characteristics and needs.
-Justify how you have selected this particular target group among those likely to be affected by the crisis (i.e. which inclusion criteria did you use?).
-Specify also how many people will benefit from each of your main activities?
+a) Describe the direct target group of the planned intervention, including their characteristics and needs.
+Justify how you have selected this particular target group among those affected by the crisis (i.e., which inclusion criteria did you use?).
+Specify also how many people will benefit from each of your main activities.
+Our target group is the drought affected population who are displaced and in need of food, safe drinking water.
+The drought affected populations who will benefit this intervention are 1.200 people.
+We will select the most vulnerable drought affected population based on vulnerability.